Marker Logo

 (Rear)

-of this marker.
-Stuck In The Mud (within shouting distance of this marker); Duval's Attack (about 300 feet away, measured in a direct line); In Memory of Gilcin F. Meadors III (about 400 feet away); Sheridan Renews The Attack (about 500 feet away); Fury On The Fence Line (about 500 feet away); Hackwood And Patton (about 800 feet away); A Murderous Fire (approx. 0.2 miles away); The Huntsberry Farm (approx. Ό mile away).
-Touch for a list and map of all markers in Winchester.
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: Stuck In The Mud (within shouting distance of this marker); Duval's Attack (about 300 feet away, measured in a direct line); In Memory of Gilcin F. Meadors III (about 400 feet away); Hackwood And Patton (about 800 feet away); A Murderous Fire (approx. 0.2 miles away); The Huntsberry Farm (approx. Ό mile away); Ten Thousand Devils (approx. Ό mile away); A Life In Bondage

 Ohio Marker image.
 Click for full size.